sivanaikk/iudx-acl-apd/docs/SETUP-and-Installation.md

 ### Performance Testing

-Explaing how to execute tests. #TODO
+Explain how to execute tests. #TODO

 ### Security Testing

-Explaing how to execute tests. #TODO
+Explain how to execute tests. #TODO